andycroll/andycroll.com/_posts/2021/2021-01-25-memoize-expensive-code.md

 Memoization is a performance optimization where the result of a slow or non-performant piece of code is temporarily stored and when the expensive code is called again, the stored value is returned.

-It is a specific form of caching that is relatively elegant to read and implement in Ruby.
+It is a specific form of caching that is relatively elegant to read and implement in Ruby due to the use of the `||=` (or equals) operator.

 ## Instead of ...